 Users are used to tapping icons to launch apps.
 Android Wear is different.
 A typical Wear app adds a card to the stream at a contextually relevant moment.
-It might have a button that opens a full screen view for a fast micro interaction, like below, but it just as well might not.
+It might have a button that opens a full screen view for a fast micro interaction, but it just as well might not.

 These are the building blocks, ordered by simplicity.
 You can use one of them or some of them, but we strongly recommend not building apps the user has to launch and quit before thinking really hard about how you could react to a specific location, activity, time of day, or something happening in the cloud.

 - Bridged notifications, such as new message notifications, are pushed to the wearable from the connected handheld using standard Android notifications.
 They require very little or no Wear-specific code.

 - Contextual notifications, such as an exercise card that appears when you begin running, are generated locally on the wearable and appear at contextually relevant moments.
 You can do more with this kind of card than with a notification bridged from the handheld.

 - 2D Picker is design pattern that allows the user to select from a set of items, such as to select an artist then an album.
 We recommend using this pre-built component from the SDK whenever relevant.